Geometric Learning of Canonical Parameterizations of $2D$-curves: Illustration of the Methodology

-In this Section, we consider the $2$-parameter family of curvature-weighted clock parameterizations with parameters $(\lambda, n)$ introduced in Section~\ref{section_curvature_weighted_clock}, and the corresponding sections $s_{\lambda, n}: \mathcal{P}/\mathcal{G} \rightarrow \mathcal{P}$ of the fiber bundle consisting of embedded closed curves.
-The aim is to optimize clustering based on the distance between shapes defined in \eqref{d2}.
+In this section, we consider the $2$-parameter family of curvature-weighted clock parameterizations with parameters $(\lambda, n)$ introduced in Section~\ref{section_curvature_weighted_clock}, as well as~the corresponding sections $s_{\lambda, n}: \mathcal{P}/\mathcal{G} \rightarrow \mathcal{P}$ of the fiber bundle consisting of embedded closed curves.
+The~aim is to optimize clustering based on the distance between shapes defined in \eqref{d2}, which depends on the section $s_{\lambda, n}$ chosen.

-A table containing the Dunn index for various values of parameters $\lambda$ (weighting the parameterization by curvature) and $n$ (number of segments in the clock parameterization) is given in Table~\ref{tab2}.
-For this experiment, we used the training set consisting of 15 classes of leaves with 50 leaves each.